 As a leader, you’re flying your business by the seat of your pants through turbulence every day.
 You need to know how to increase adaptability.
 Although “winging it” may have a bad rap, it is crucial to know how to do it for peak performance.
 Here are 5 keys to adaptability.
 To start, develop your purpose statement, or a personal mission statement

 To achieve peak performance in a world of change and uncertainty means adaptability, reacting to change nimbly and decisively.
-(What’s normal anyway?)
+(Don’t try to hang onto normal.)
 Like retired United Airlines pilot, Verne Jobst said, “Flexible is much too rigid, in aviation, you have to be fluid.”
 We are piloting our business through the turmoil!

 These keys to adaptability will guide you.